audreyyc/parkscape/README.md

 | Audrey Chen     | 10             | 15          |
 | Noah Liu        | 7              | 11          |
 | Pawan Somavarpu | 8              | 9           |

+**Comments:** Referenced [GeoJobs](https://gitlab.com/sarthaksirotiya/cs373-idb/) for splash page layout.
+React is listed as one of the tools on the About page, but did not use it for this phase.